 - ACDs stick close to their owners.
 Don't expect much alone time if you bring one into the family.

 Though Cattle Dogs have a weatherproof coat, they should live indoors.
 This breed gets very attached to their families and they don't take kindly to being apart from them for very long.
-They shed seasonally, so there are periods when fur around the house is minimal.
+They shed seasonally, so there are periods when fur around the house is minimal and other times when you will want to protect your furniture and bed with a cover.

 Because of their abundance of energy and need for mental stimulation, ACDs should spend plenty of time outdoors either at work or play.
 Make sure you have quality rain and winter gear so you can take them outside when the weather is bad.
 Cattle Dogs are already equipped with a rugged, rain-proof coat and they can get antsy if stuck indoors for too long.